mui/material-ui/docs/src/pages/demos/menus/menus.md

 ## Customized MenuItem

+If you have been reading the [overrides documentation page](/customization/overrides/) but you are not confident jumping in, here is one example of how you can customize the `MenuItem`.

+⚠️ While the material design specification encourages theming, this example is off the beaten path.

+{{"demo": "pages/demos/menus/ListItemComposition.js"}}

 The `MenuItem` is a wrapper around `ListItem` with some additional styles.
 You can use the same list composition features with the `MenuItem` component:

-{{"demo": "pages/demos/menus/ListItemComposition.js"}}

-If text in a simple menu wraps to a second line, use a simple dialog instead.
-Simple dialogs can have rows with varying heights.

 ## Max height menus